Etsuko Inada: Career

 Inada began skating at eight years old after watching an ice show; her two older sisters also began skating for a short time.
 She was a seven-time Japanese national champion.
-She won the junior women's division at the Japanese Championships when it was trialed in 1934, then won the first senior women's championships in 1935.
+She won the junior women's division at the Japanese Championships when it was trialed in 1935, then won the first senior women's championships the next season later that year.

 Her coach was Kōzō Nagai.
 Nagai had no experience with skating himself, but he was an enthusiast of the sport and contributed to its spread in Japan.

 After competing at the 1936 European Championships, at the age of 12, she was the first female athlete to represent Japan at the 1936 Winter Olympics.
 While competing there, she wore a costume given to her by the Japanese Women's Association of Berlin.
 Shortly after, she also competed at the 1936 World Championships and placed 10th.
 Theresa Weld, writing for Skating magazine, wrote that she was well-liked by the other skaters and that, "She can do almost every thing on both feet, which is most unusual", and she also praised her ability to learn new elements quickly.

 Between 1937 and 1941, she won five consecutive Japanese national titles.

+In late 1943, she and Tsuyako Yamashita were ordered by Hideki Tojo to be sent to China and skate for injured soldiers.
+They spent two months there, during which they hid together from gunfire.
+Yamashita recalled that they treated well by the soldiers and given treats such as yōkan and zōni that were not available in Japan at the time.